ayubih/ayubih.github.io/content/about.md

 ## About Me

 Hello!
-Welcome to my blog.
-I'm passionate about technology and sharing knowledge.
+I am Ayush.
+Here you can find me documenting my learnings and thoughts in my blog.

 ### What I Do

-- Web Development
-- Open Source contributions
+- Building AI Agents
 - Technical writing
-- Continuous learning
+- Learning new things
+- Open Source contributions (want to do start!)

 ### Get In Touch